skienzmatishun/rippreport/content/p/chasing-your-tail/index.md

 ---
-title: "CHASING YOUR TAIL"
+title: CHASING YOUR TAIL
 date: 2018-12-14
-thumbnail: "img/chasing-your-tail.jpg"
+thumbnail: img/chasing-your-tail.jpg
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Dog chasing its tail in grass; symbolizes Fairhope City Council’s unproductive actions described in this article"
 ---
 Fairhope is being held back by a City Council that is chasing its tail.
 The Catalyst, at large council, was successful in derailing any change of government.

 {{< socialpreview url="https://rippreport.com/p/ignorance-is-bliss/" >}}